The King’s Lynn Shakespeare Festival

 St George’s Guildhall, King Street, King’s Lynn PE30 1HA

-King’s Lynn’s Shakespeare connection, by actor and festival organiser Andrew Jarvis
+King’s Lynn’s Shakespeare connection, by actor and festival Director, Andrew Jarvis

-In terms of the history of King’s Lynn which relates strictly to the time of Shakespeare, there is a fascinating body of evidence leading us to believe that the Guildhall of St. George, whilst being probably the oldest and largest Medieval Guildhall surviving in the country, also qualifies as the oldest Guildhall to have once offered working theatre.
+In terms of the history of King’s Lynn which relates strictly to the time of Shakespeare, there is a fascinating body of evidence leading us to believe that the Guildhall of St. George (built 1410), whilst being probably the oldest and largest Medieval Guildhall surviving in the country, also qualifies as the oldest working theatre in the country.

 The evidence pointing to the specific possibility that Shakespeare may have performed at the Guildhall of St. George lies in several areas :

 The Town Book records a payment of 20 shillings being made to the Earl of Pembroke’s Men in 1592, while they were on tour that year.
 This was a company of actors who had been forced to tour because of the closure of the London theatres due to the Plague.
 However, that factor was not the only reason that the tour took place.
 All the evidence regarding performance practise at that time suggests that touring theatre was a much more prevalent form than we sometimes think.
 That is, the act of touring performance, as opposed to permanent amphitheatre building-based performance, was more of the norm.
 We know that there were definite touring “circuits” which theatre companies exercised – one of the hubs of which was certainly in East Anglia.

 Now to consider whether Shakespeare was indeed a member of a troupe of players.

 In 1592 he was still relatively early in his career, his foremost role as an actor remaining the main element in the learning, but increasingly effective practise, of his trade.
 However, he was also an aspiring and increasingly competent young dramatist.